-Travellers wishing to visit the United States for tourism, business or transit through the country will require a USA visa or visa waiver.
-Depending on the length of stay and the purpose of your visit, a B1/B2 visitor visa or an ESTA visa waiver are the most common types of application for visits to the USA.
-You will NOT be permitted entry to the USA without a valid travel authorisation so it’s important you apply as soon as possible to avoid complication.
+Visiting the United States?
+You will need a visa or visa waiver for tourism, business or transit through the USA.
+In this artecl we shall look at which visa you will need.
+The visa type will depend on your length of stay and the purpose of your visit.
+A B1/B2 Vistor visa or an ESTA visa waiver are the most common types of application for visits to the USA.

 Typical activities that are undertaken with a USA visa are as follows:

 - Holiday Vacation